denshoproject/ddr-manual/source/admins/workstations/maintaining-workstations.rst

 The partner workstation is designed to be updated in-place without complete reinstallation of the core software components.
 The ddr-local application contains a script that can assist with the update process.
 To run the script:

-- Log on to the VM terminal as root or su root.
+- Log on to the VM terminal as `root` or su `root`.

+    $ su - root
+    [enter root password]

+- Change to the `ddr-local` source direcotry

-- cd /usr/local/src/ddr-local
+    $ cd /usr/local/src/ddr-local

+- Download the latest version of code from the main repository

-- git pull
+    $ git pull

+- Run the updater shell script

-- sh ddrlocal/bin/update.sh
+    $ sh ddrlocal/bin/update.sh

 The updater will automatically restart server processes; but, depending on the code updates, it may also be necessary to restart the VM.